Roche Holding Ltd – Annual report – 31 December 2022

 Finance leases: selected items of income in millions of CHF

 Currently the Group does not have any income from the variable lease payments of finance leases.
-The carrying amount of the net investment in finance leases reported as receivables was CHF 144 million (2021: CHF 144 million).
+The carrying amount of the net investment in finance leases reported as receivables was CHF 137 million (2022: CHF 144 million).

 Finance leases: future minimum lease receipts under non-cancellable leases in millions of CHF

 Operating leases.
 Certain assets, mainly diagnostics instruments, are leased to third parties through operating lease arrangements.
-Income from operating leases is recognised as revenue on a straight-line basis over the lease term or, when lease revenue is entirely based on variable lease payments and subject to subsequent reagent sales, as the performance obligations for reagents are satisfied.
+Income from operating leases is recognised as sales on a straight-line basis over the lease term or, when lease revenue is entirely based on variable lease payments and subject to subsequent reagent sales, as the performance obligations for reagents are satisfied.

-Lease income in 2022 was CHF 787 million (2021: CHF 817 million) and was included in sales.
-Of this CHF 588 million (2021: CHF 584 million) relates to variable lease payments not depending upon an index or rate.
+Lease income in 2023 was CHF 707 million (2022: CHF 787 million) and was included in sales.
+Of this CHF 485 million (2022: CHF 588 million) relates to variable lease payments not depending upon an index or rate.

 Machinery and equipment subject to operating leases: movements in carrying value of assets in millions of CHF